Activists, U.N. celebrate pope's call to arms on climate change

 The words of Pope Francis, with his considerable moral authority for the world's 1.2 billion Catholics, put sceptics in an "uncomfortable position", said Matthew Watson, reader in Natural Hazards at the University of Bristol.

-"Will it prompt a wholesale change in attitudes and behaviour?
+"Will it prompt a wholesale change in attitudes and behavior?
 By itself I doubt it (we can hope)."

 Experts agreed the pope had shifted the debate into a higher gear, however.